eaiton/autoimmune-pregnancy/analysis_plan/analysis_plan.md

 | High birthweight |
 | Gestational age |

-### AUTOIMMUNE DISEASES EXPOSURES
+### AUTOIMMUNE CONDITION EXPOSURES
 We selected autoimmune conditions which can present in women of reproductive age (15-44 years) (1), for which a publicly available GWAS with at least 5,000 cases had been published:

-* axial spondyloarthritis (AS)
+* ankylosing spondylitis
-* celiac disease (CD)
+* coeliac disease
-* Hashimoto's thyroiditis (HT)
+* Hashimoto's thyroiditis
-* inflammatory bowel disease (IBD)
+* inflammatory bowel disease
-* multiple sclerosis (MS)
+* multiple sclerosis
-* psoriasis (Ps)
+* psoriasis
-* rheumatoid arthritis (RA)
+* rheumatoid arthritis
-* systemic lupus erythematosus (SLE)
+* systemic lupus erythematosus
 * systemic sclerosis
-* type 1 diabetes (T1D)
+* type 1 diabetes

 ### TWO-SAMPLE MENDELIAN RANDOMIZATION
-Two-sample MR will be conducting using the TwoSampleMR R package (12), with outcome data obtained from the MR-PREG collaboration, a meta-analysis of pregnancy outcomes across several observational databases.
-GWAS were identified in the IEU Open GWAS catalogue or EBI GWAS catalogue, and the largest GWAS for each disease will be used to identify genetic instruments.
+Two-sample MR will be conducted using the TwoSampleMR R package (12).
+Genome-wide associaton studies (GWAS) for autoimmune conditions will be identified in the IEU Open GWAS catalogue or EBI GWAS catalogue, using the largest GWAS for each condition to identify genetic instruments.
+Genetic data for pregnancy outcomes will be obtained from the MR-PREG collaboration of studies.

 Inverse variance weighted (IVW) estimates will be presented as the primary analysis.
 Where instruments are not available in outcome data, LD proxies with r2>0.8 (using a 1000G reference panel) will be used.
 Where at least 5 SNPs have been selected as genetic instruments, horizontal pleiotropy will be assessed using MR-Egger estimates which allow for an average pleiotropic effect (conceptualised as an intercept term), and weighted median which assumes that only 50% of instruments are valid.
 Since these pleiotropy robust methods will not be applicable where fewer instruments are available, leave-one-out analyses removing one SNP at a time will be conducted to test for outlying SNPs which may be pleiotropic.
 Instruments within the MHC region will also be excluded in a sensitivity analysis, since this region is highly pleiotropic.

-Finally, MR estimates will be replicated using a maternal SNP-outcome GWAS adjusted for fetal genotype, to assess robustness of effects to confounding by direct genetic transmission.
+Finally, effects will be estimated using a maternal SNP-outcome GWAS adjusted for fetal genotype, to assess robustness of effects to confounding by direct genetic transmission.
 To derive these conditional outcome GWAS, a weighted linear model (WLM) (13) was implemented in the DONUTS R package (14) using all MR-PREG collaboration studies with both maternal and offspring genotypes available.

 ## REFERENCES
 1. Conrad N, Misra S, Verbakel JY, Verbeke G, Molenberghs G, Taylor PN, et al. Incidence, prevalence, and co-occurrence of autoimmune disorders over time and by age, sex, and socioeconomic status: a population-based cohort study of 22 million individuals in the UK.
 The Lancet.
 2023 Jun 3;401(10391):1878–90.